Tell Me Lies book Vs. the Hulu show: All the major differences, explored

 Bree's background explored in the show (Image Source - Hulu)

 Bree, another friend of Lucy’s, is given a much more detailed backstory in the show.
-When she first meets Evan, it’s while working as a nude model for an art class to make some extra money.
+When she first meets Evan, it’s while working as a model for an art class to make some extra money.
 Later, we learn that Bree was a foster child and moved through several homes during her childhood.

 In the book, Bree’s background isn’t explored, and she serves more as Lucy’s friend than an individual with her own story.
 The show’s decision to give Bree a more fleshed-out history adds emotional weight to her character and her relationship with Evan.